 Weather is Bad?
 Try these 5 great ideas!

 - 1. Put on some gumboots and a raincoat, and splash about in the puddles!

 - 2. Open a window and let some fresh air into your home

 - 3. Nurture an indoor garden; windowsill herbs or hardy succulents are great options

 - 4. Sit by a window with garden views

 - 5. get up and watch the sunrise, or pause to watch the sunset

 Throughout the course of motherhood, there are a variety of reasons why you might feel disconnected from your world.
 The most notable is in the early stages of your journey, where some mothers can feel like they are in ‘baby jail’; unable to live outside the 24/7 duties of meeting the fundamental needs of their young infants.

-In addition to loneliness and isolation in motherhood as a result of losses of friendships and reduced contact with other adults, mums can also feel alone in their world as a result of not being in it.
+In addition to loneliness and isolation in parenthood as a result of losses of friendships and reduced contact with other adults, parents can also feel alone in their world as a result of not being in it.

 So what are you waiting for?
 If the choice is there to get out or stay in – choose Nature and Plug In!